The Evil Advisor Who Demands You Scroll

 Put your phone away for just a few minutes.
 And as if by magic, your mind will generate a reason to pull it out again.

-I’m learning this week it doesn’t just say “Get the damn phone out” in a Ray Winstone voice.
+It doesn’t just say “Get the damn phone out” in a Ray Winstone voice.
 The mind is cunning.
 In order to continue its ingrained habit it uses every trick in the book.

 And actually, if you listen to the mind in the right mood, it’s almost entertaining…